senseiwells/EssentialClient/README.md

 This is a mini scripting language that allows you to make simple macros directly in minecraft without any external programs.

 Documentation and how to use can be found: [here](https://github.com/senseiwells/EssentialClient/tree/master/docs/ClientMacros.md)

+## gameruleScreen
+This is a GUI that allows you to modify gamerules in singleplayer, it is accessible from the Essential Client menu

 ## rebindF3
 This allows you to rebind the F3 key, the option for this is in controls under "EssentialClient"